 An example of this writer’s block exercise

-We can use the title of this post as an example.
+We can use the title of this post as an example of how to incorporate this exercise into our writing habits.

 - Step #1: What Is Writer’s Block?